maxPiroddi/marketplace/README.md

 **As an *account holder*, I need to have a secure account with the marketplace so that I may protect my personal information.**

-- As a account holder, I need to have a secure log-in system so that I know my personal and financial information is secure while using the site.
+- As an account holder, I need to have a secure log-in system so that I know my personal and financial information is secure while using the site.
-- As a account holder, I need to have the ability to easily navigate my account details and update them when necessary.
+- As an account holder, I need to have the ability to easily navigate my account details and update them when necessary.

 **As a *vendor*, I need to easily list items and track active listings so that I can manage my inventory efficiently.**